 These two have some pros and cons.

 Why use a Local Solution?

-- Some have more robust features (as in Microsoft Project) than the cloud-based counterparts
+- Some have more robust features (as in Microsoft Project) than their cloud-based counterparts.

 Why use a cloud-based solution?